Dexatron-LLC/Unity/README.md

 ```

 ### OpenAI API Key Missing
-Set your API key in `.env` or environment variable:
+Set your API key in `.env` or environment variable (not needed if using Ollama):
 ```bash
 # In .env file
 OPENAI_API_KEY=sk-your-key-here